javascript-2020/simple-nativemessage/README.md

   copy the extension id

-  paste the extension id into allow_origins value in *test/ext/nmhost/nmhost-manifest.json*
-  if using externall connectable ( see below ) paste the extension id into *test/webpage/index.html*
+  paste the extension id into allow_origins value in ***test/ext/nmhost/nmhost-manifest.json*** if using externall connectable ( see below ) paste the extension id into *test/webpage/index.html*

-  run *ext/nmhost/install-nmhost.bat* as administrator
+  run *ext/nmhost/install-nmhost.bat* as administrator ( right-click 'Run as administrator' )

   to use the externally connectable extension interface, the webpage must be served from at least a second level domain, for local servers this means editing the hosts file